heatseeknyc/hardware/README.md

 - Easier deployment (and re-deployment)
 - More consistent deployment
 - Remove dependence on building networks
+- Remove the need to develop a wifi configuration process

 **CONS**
 - Additional base cost